google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/edit-dom.markdown

 For example, in the following animation:

-* User types in the search box, and the search box changes size.
+* Type in the search box, and the search box changes size.
-* User sets an attribute modification breakpoint on the search box.
+* Set an attribute modification breakpoint on the search box.
-* User types in the search box, triggering the breakpoint and pausing execution.
+* Type in the search box, triggering the breakpoint and pausing execution.
-* User hovers over a JavaScript variable, displaying a popover with more details.
+* Hovers over a JavaScript variable, displaying a popover with more details.

 ![Interact with DOM breakpoint](animations/dom-breakpoint.png)